Partition Treaty on the Status and Conditions of the Black Sea Fleet

 The Partition Treaty on the Status and Conditions of the Black Sea Fleet consists of three bilateral agreements between Russia and Ukraine signed on 28 May 1997 whereby the two countries established two independent national fleets, divided armaments and bases between them, and set forth conditions for basing of the Russian Black Sea Fleet in Crimea.
 The treaty was supplemented by provisions in the Russian–Ukrainian Friendship Treaty, which was signed three days later.
 Russia unilaterally terminated the Partition Treaty in 2014 after it annexed Crimea.

 Background

-During the 1990s, the dispute over control of the Black Sea Fleet and Crimean naval facilities were source of tensions between Russia and Ukraine.
+During the 1990s, the dispute over control of the Black Sea Fleet and Crimean naval facilities was a source of tensions between Russia and Ukraine.
 On 10 June 1995, an interim agreement was signed, however, two additional years were needed to resolve remaining issues.

 Moscow mayor Yuriy Luzhkov campaigned to claim the city of Sevastopol which housed the fleet, and in December 1996 the Russian Federation Council officially endorsed the claim.
 Spurred by these territorial claims, Ukraine proposed a "special partnership" with NATO in January 1997.